djherron/KGR4VRD/README.md

 # KGR4VRD: Knowledge Graph Reasoning for Visual Relationship Detection

 ## KGR4VRD
 The KGR4VRD repository hosts code associated with aspects of our neurosymbolic AI research.
-This research explores combining symbolic reasoning with deep (subsymbolic) learning in neurosymbolic systems directed at the computer vision task of detecting visual relationships in images.
+This research explores combining symbolic knowledge and symbolic reasoning with deep (subsymbolic) learning in neurosymbolic systems directed at the computer vision task of detecting visual relationships (e.g. person ride horse) in images.

+For the symbolic elements (knowledge and reasoning) of our neurosymbolic systems, we rely entirely on Semantic Web technologies.
+That is, to represent symbolic knowledge, we use OWL (the Web Ontology Language), OWL ontologies (descriptions of domains of interest that have associated inference semantics), and OWL knowledge graphs.
+For symbolic reasoning, we use OWL reasoning.
+Since OWL is the Semantic Web incarnation of the formal Description logic $\mathcal{SROIQ}$, OWL reasoning is really $\mathcal{SROIQ}$ reasoning.

-The code hosted here is associated with the (forthcoming) paper:
+We describe this research in the (forthcoming) paper:
 > **Herron, D., Jimenez-Ruiz, E., Weyde, T.** (2026). `Logical Reasoning with OWL Knowledge Graphs for Learning and Validating Visual Relationship Detection.` (under review)